mozilla/addons-server/docs/topics/development/setup_and_configuration.md

 validating /Users/user/mozilla/addons-server/docker-compose.yml: services.worker.pull_policy services.worker.pull_policy must be one of the following: "always", "never", "if_not_present", "build", "missing"
 ```

-To fix this error, run `make setup` to ensure you have a .env file locally.
+To fix this error, run `make setup` to ensure you have an up-to-date .env file locally.